jvivian/gene-outlier-detection/README.md

 p-value can be seen as a measure of how much of an outlier the expression is given the expectations of the comparison set

-This model has been drastically improved for speed by leveraging PyMC3's vectorization approach and replacing the problematic student-T sampling with a Normal distribution.
+This model has been drastically improved for performance by leveraging PyMC3's vectorization approach and replacing the problematic student-T sampling with a Normal distribution.
 Another benefit is there is no longer any computational "hack" of pre-fitting the student-T distributions as the expression values in the background are directly shared